 Psychiatrists are medical doctors who have specialized training to diagnosis and treat mental health conditions.
 Treatment from a psychiatrist typically involves being prescribed medication, such as a mood stabilizer to treat

-, and undergoing psychotherapy.
+bipolar disorder, and undergoing psychotherapy.
 Some psychiatrists, though, only manage the medication-side of treatment and refer you to another practitioner for psychotherapy.
-A psychiatrist’s training includes a bachelors degree, medical school, and four years of residency training in the field of psychiatry.
+A psychiatrist’s training includes a bachelors degree, medical school, and 4 years of residency training in the field of psychiatry.
 Many psychiatrists get additional training so that they can specialize in areas, such as working with children, teens, the elderly, or people with addiction problems.

 Psychologists are mental health professionals who work in a variety of settings including clinics, hospitals, private practice, schools, and universities.
 Psychologists have a doctorate degree in psychology, which they obtain after getting a bachelors degree.
 Depending on their training and specialization, psychologists may: Do psychological testing

 Assess and counsel people who have serious mental conditions, such as

 eating disordersAssess and counsel people who are experiencing life transitions, such as divorce, relationship problems, and academic problems

 Mental health counselors and licensed professional counselors are therapists who are trained to diagnose and provide individual and group counseling.
 They often provide general psychotherapy.
 They work in community mental health centers, in group or private practices, or other settings.
 Mental health counselors and licensed professional counselors have a masters degree (usually in clinical or counseling psychology) and several years of supervised clinical work experience.